 Jurisdictions throughout the state reported high turnout, with roughly 3.3 million ballots tallied by 3 a.m.
 Wednesday.
 That greatly exceeded the 2.6 million ballots cast in the last gubernatorial election in 2017, which itself was a high turnout year.
 The turnout in 2017 was in part a backlash to Donald Trump’s 2016 election.
 Democrats swept all three statewide elections in 2017.

 Republicans have struggled in Virginia over the past decade — Democrats have won every statewide election since 2009.
-But all three Republican candidates this year are threatening to break that streak.
+But now at least two of the three Republican candidates this year have broken that streak.

 Both the attorney general and the lieutenant governor posts have served as launching pads to the governor’s mansion.
 Half of the past 10 lieutenant governors in Virginia have gone on to be governor.
 The previous nine elected attorneys general all ran for governor.

 Associated Press writers Brian Witte in Chantilly, Virginia, and Alexandra Jaffe in McLean, Virginia, contributed to this report.

 Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.